UrbsLab/STREAMLINE/docs/source/index.rst

 * Use :doc:`pipeline` for a phase-by-phase explanation of what STREAMLINE does.
 * Use :doc:`changelog` to understand how v3 differs from the legacy and v2 branches.

-Relationship To Earlier Documentation
+Version History
 --------------------------------------

-The historical public documentation describes the original STREAMLINE release and a 9-phase binary-classification-focused pipeline.
-This site documents the current v3 refactor, which uses explicit P1-P11 phase modules, adds multiclass and regression workflows, supports config-driven full runs, and generates standard and replication PDF reports.
-See :doc:`changelog` for a version-by-version summary.
+This site documents the STREAMLINE v3 main release.
+See :doc:`changelog` for the v3, v2, and v1 release-line summary.

 Current Scope
 --------------------------------------